FAQs - Digital Thesis Submission

 I have signed a confidentiality agreement with an organisation external to the University of Melbourne who have funded my research.
 Do I still need to submit an electronic copy of my thesis?

 Yes but only your thesis title, citation, abstract and metadata will be displayed.
-Once the confidentiality agreement has expired, you can contact the the UMER team by email to request that your thesis be placed on open access if you wish to do so.
+Once the confidentiality agreement has expired, you can contact the the Minerva Access team by email to request that your thesis be placed on open access if you wish to do so.

 I want to apply for a patent based on the findings of my research and do not want my thesis published on the internet.
 What do I do?